playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

-Then, in JavaScript, you "render" a component into this element.
+Then, in JavaScript, you "render" a component into an element that acts as the "root" injection site for your framework to build your UI around.

 <!-- tabs:start -->